Giuseppe Mascara: Palermo

 In January 2001, Mascara officially transferred to Palermo, who had just been promoted back into Serie B. He began his career well in the Sicilian capital, grabbing 8 Serie B goals in 38 league appearances.
 In his second and final season with Palermo, Mascara was sent on loan to Genoa, where he made just 13 league starts, scoring twice.
-He returned to Palermo but was transfer listed and soon signed for Sicilian rivals, Catania.
+He returned to Palermo but was transfer-listed and soon signed for Sicilian rivals, Catania.

 Catania

 In July 2003, Mascara joined Catania.
 In his first season with the club, then playing in Serie B, he was an undisputed starter, making 41 league appearances and scoring 13 goals.
 Following an impressive first season in Catania, however, the player was surprisingly sent out on loan for the 2004–05 Serie B season, playing for Perugia.
 During his season-long loan, he made 37 league appearances, scoring four goals.

-Mascara returned to Sicily for the 2005–06 Serie B season, where Catania went on to finish second in the league, earning promotion to Serie A. He contributed with 14 goals in 36 appearances following his return.
+Mascara returned to Sicily for the 2005–06 Serie B season, where Catania went on to finish second in the league and earn promotion to Serie A. He contributed 14 goals in 36 appearances following his return.
 In his first Serie A season, the 26-year-old formed a formidable partnership with Gionatha Spinesi, as the duo led Catania to an impressive 13th-place league finish.
-Mascara ended his season with 6 league goals in 28 starts.
+Mascara ended his season with six league goals in 28 starts.

 In his second Serie A season, Mascara again impressed, making 35 league appearances and scoring four goals, playing the season as a second striker.
 The player shined during the 2008–09 Serie A campaign, scoring 12 goals in just 34 appearances.
 That tally also increases to 15 goals, including the Coppa Italia; to date, it was his most successful season under then-coach Walter Zenga.
 On 1 March 2009, Mascara scored a remarkable goal in the Sicilian derby away to Palermo at Stadio Renzo Barbera, taking a long-lobbed shot on the volley from around 55 metres out which left Italian international goalkeeper Marco Amelia falling back into his own net.
 Catania went on to win that match 0–4 courtesy of goals from Pablo Ledesma, Takayuki Morimoto, Mascara and Michele Paolucci.
-The goal was later nominated as Serie A goal of the season.
+The goal was later nominated as the Serie A goal of the season.

-The 2009–10 season also proved to be a successful one, as his club finished well above the relegation zone, in 12th, also reaching the club's record points total in Serie A. With eight goals scored, Mascara was his club's fourth-top goalscorer, behind Maxi López (12), Takayuki Morimoto (12) and Jorge Martínez (9).
+The 2009–10 season also proved successful, as his club finished well above the relegation zone in 12th, reaching the club's record points total in Serie A. With eight goals scored, Mascara was his club's fourth-top goalscorer, behind Maxi López (12), Takayuki Morimoto (12) and Jorge Martínez (9).
 He played over 150 matches and also served as the captain of the Rossazzurri.